 - A user accessing a service on a website might not consent to reveal their location, but if that service is able to observe the client's IP address, it can learn something about the user's location.
-This is problematic for privacy since the service can link user data to the user's location. - A user might want to be able to access content for which they are authorized, such as a news article, without needing to have which specific articles they read on their account being recorded.
-This is problematic for privacy since the service can link user activity to the user's account. - A client device that needs to upload metrics to an aggregation service might want to be able to contribute data to the system without having their specific contributions attributed to them.
+This is problematic for privacy since the service can link user data to the user's location. - A user might want to be able to access content for which they are authorized, such as a news article; but the news service might track which users access which articles, even if the user doesn't want their activity to be tracked.
+This is problematic for privacy since the service can link user activity to the user's account. - A client device might need to upload metrics to an aggregation service and in doing so allow the service to attribute the specific metrics contributions to that client device.
 This is problematic for privacy since the service can link client contributions to the specific client.